flyteorg/flyte/rsts/administrator/deployment/index.rst

 Core Flyte components such as Admin, Propeller, and DataCatalog, as well as user runtime containers rely on an Object Store to hold files.
 The sandbox deployment comes with a containerized Minio, which offers AWS S3 compatibility.
 We recommend swapping this out for `AWS S3 <https://aws.amazon.com/s3/>`__ or `GCP GCS <https://cloud.google.com/storage/>`__.

-Helm
-====
-Flyte uses Helm as the K8s release packaging solution for now, though you may still see some old ``kustomize`` artifacts in the repo.
-There are Helm charts that correspond with the deployment options below.

 Cluster Configuration
 =====================
 Flyte has the ability to configure K8s clusters to work with it.
 For example, as your Flyte user-base evolves, adding new projects is as simple as registering them through the command line ::